Feasibility of Renewable Hydrogen to Decarbonise the Esperance Region in WA

 - supply future 3rd generation ‘zero diesel’ standalone power systems in the region.

-The investigation is being undertaken in three stages:
+The investigation was undertaken in three stages:

 - Stage One: end May 2022 to conclude broad options assessment